Oil Rig Erupts into Fiery Inferno in Oklahoma

 This aerial survey of the still burning rig shows the astonishing power of the explosion, with the massive derrick twisted and collapsed.

 Complicated Cases Require Experience and Expertise

 The ABC article points out that injuries and death at well sites happen mostly to employees of servicing companies, with drilling company employees next.
-Workers at oil and gas well sites are frequently employed by different companies which are hired because of their specialty performing certain tasks.
+Workers at oil and gas well sites are frequently employed by different companies which are hired because of their specialty in performing certain tasks.

-The oil field injury attorneys at The Callahan Law Firm have the experience, skill and resources required to investigate well site accidents, determine the cause or causes of the incident, and pursue justice on behalf of injured workers and their families.
-If you or a loved one were injured or have tragically lost a loved one as a result of a oil well site accident or gas well site accident, we can help.
+The oil field injury attorneys at The Callahan Law Firm have the experience, skill, and resources required to investigate well site accidents, determine the cause or causes of the incident, and pursue justice on behalf of injured workers and their families.
+If you or a loved one were injured or have tragically lost a loved one as a result of an oil well site accident or gas well site accident, we can help.
 Our firm works on a contingency fee basis and advances the costs of litigation including the cost of qualified experts to help investigate and determine the cause of the incident.
 Because we work on a contingency fee basis, this means that our firm is paid for its legal services and reimbursed case expenses only if you make a recovery, whether by settlement or verdict.

 Contact The Callahan Law Firm if you need help in relation to an injury or fatality in any type of accident involving oil or natural gas exploration whether in regions including the Eagleford Shale, the Permian Basin, the Barnett Shale, the Bakken Shale or at any other location where there is exploration or production of fossil fuels.

 Michael uses his curiosity and skill to fight for people whose lives have been forever altered by tragic or traumatic events.